Radio Philippines Network: As 9TV (2014–2015)

-As CNN Philippines (2015–present)
+As CNN Philippines (2015–2024)

-On March 16, 2015, 9TV started broadcasting on CNN Philippines brand.
+On March 16, 2015, 9TV started broadcasting on the CNN Philippines brand.
 CNN Philippines is the seventh rebrand of Radio Philippines Network since its inception as Kanlaon Broadcasting System.
 It dropped the transitional brand 9TV after seven months of operations under such brand.
 The new brand reflects the CNN format of news reporting with news from the Philippines.

-In 2017, RPN and Nine Media Corporation acquired its UHF transmitter complex in Crestview Heights Subdivision, Brgy.
-San Roque, Antipolo, Rizal from Progressive Broadcasting Corporation to use RPN's Digital terrestrial television broadcast in Metro Manila and nearby provinces.
+In 2017, RPN and Nine Media Corporation acquired their UHF transmitter complex in Crestview Heights Subdivision, Brgy.
+San Roque, Antipolo, Rizal, from Progressive Broadcasting Corporation to use RPN's Digital terrestrial television broadcast in Metro Manila and nearby provinces.